tomdwipo/spec-workflow-mcp/README.md

    - Use `steering-guide` tool to create project steering documents (optional)
    - Monitor progress via the automatic web dashboard (opens automatically for each project)

+## How to Use

+You can simply mention spec-workflow or whatever name you gave the MCP server in your conversation.
+The AI will handle the complete workflow automatically or you can use some of the example prompts below:

+### Creating Specs
+- **"Create a spec for user authentication"** - Creates complete spec workflow for that feature
+- **"Create a spec called payment-system"** - Builds full requirements → design → tasks
+- **"Build a spec for @prd"** - Takes your existing PRD and creates the complete spec workflow from it
+- **"Create a spec for shopping-cart - include add to cart, quantity updates, and checkout integration"** - Detailed feature spec

+### Getting Information
+- **"List my specs"** - Shows all specs and their current status
+- **"Show me the user-auth progress"** - Displays detailed progress information

+### Implementation
+- **"Execute task 1.2 in spec user-auth"** - Runs a specific task from your spec
+- **Copy prompts from dashboard** - Use the "Copy Prompt" button in the task list on your dashboard

+The agent automatically handles approval workflows, task management, and guides you through each phase.

 ## MCP Client Setup

 ### Claude Desktop